Signature moments to characterize laws of stochastic processes: Learning in Non-locally Compact Spaces

-\section{Learning in non-locally compact spaces}
+\section{Learning in Non-locally Compact Spaces}

-Two classical problems of learning in a topological space $\calX$ are to \begin{enumerate}[label=(\arabic*)] \item make inference about a function $f \in \calF\subset \RR^\calX$, \item make inference about a probability measure $\mu$ on $\calX$. \end{enumerate} The standard approach in statistical learning~\cite{cucker2002mathematical} is to map $\calX$ into a (typically infinite or high dimensional) linear space $E$ and address the learning problem there by using linear methods. \begin{Def} Let $\calX$ be a topological space and $\calF\subset \RR^\calX$ a TVS.
-We call $\calX$ the input space and $\calF$ the hypothesis space.
-For a TVS $E$, we call any map
+As discussed in the Introduction, two classical problems of learning in a topological space $\calX$ are: \ref{learn function} make inference about a function $f\in\calF\subset \RR^\calX$, and~\ref{learn measure} make inference about a probability measure $\mu$ on $\calX$.
+A standard approach is to map $\calX$ into a (typically infinite or high dimensional) linear space $E$ and address the learning problem there by using linear methods.
+All vector spaces in the sequel are over $\RR$.